Get in touch with CRESIRE to Convert Point Cloud to 3D Model Revit – The most efficient method for Surveyors, Architects, Engineers, and contractors!

 1. Design Development

 Point cloud to BIM is quite useful for developing designs and BIM models of existing building structures.
+Many building owners find it difficult to gather 2D plans of an old building that requires demolition and renovation.

 Scan to 3D Revit Model plays a significant role not only in developing 2D CAD drawings of the built asset but also in promoting collaboration between different design stakeholders.